SkidanovAlex/CtrlK/README.md

 It uses compilation databases to get the project files, and LevelDB to store the internal index.

-The goal is to implement symbol lookups, GoTo definition and GoTo declaration, as well as some other smaller features.
+Supported features are:

-Currently only symbol lookup (similar to Ctrl+K in QtCreator / Ctrl+Comma in Visual Studio) is implmeneted.
+1. Symbol navigation similar to Ctrl+K in QtCreator / Ctrl+Comma in Visual Studio

+2. GoTo Definition

+3. Find References

+Current limitations: only one instance of vim per project works properly.

 Installation
 ------------